rajibmitra/westbengal-vaccin-slot/README.md

 # westbengal-vaccin-slot
-Find the vaccin slot in west bengal
+Find the vaccine slot in west bengal